GlenKPeterson/Paguro/README.md

         // Create a map to look up people by their address .flatMap(person -> person._3()
                                  .map(mail -> tup(mail._2(), person)))
+        // Normally maps items to key/value pairs, but we already have
+        // k/v tuples, so just pass the identity function.
         .toImMap(x -> x)
         // Look up Jane by her address
         .get("b@c.d")